A-Clancy/WanderlyApp/readme.md

 ## Features

-- **User Authentication**: Sign up, log in, and manage your account.
+- **JWT Authentication**: Secure login using JSON Web Tokens.
+- **Password Hashing**: User passwords are stored using bcrypt hashing with salting (Authentication Level 2).
+- **Input Validation**: All user and POI input is validated and sanitised using Joi (Authentication Level 1).
 - **Category Management**: Create and delete user-defined categories.
 - **Point of Interest (POI) Management**: Add POIs to categories with descriptions and coordinates.
-- **Bulma-Based UI**: A clean and responsive interface using the Bulma CSS framework.
+- **Image Upload Support**: POIs can store multiple Cloudinary-hosted images (Images Level 3+).
-- **MongoDB Integration**: All data is now stored persistently using MongoDB.
+- **MongoDB Integration**: Persistent database storage using MongoDB Atlas or local MongoDB.
 - **Swagger Documentation**: Live API documentation available at `/documentation`.
 - **Admin Dashboard**: View system-wide analytics like user, category, and POI counts.
-- **Testing**: Includes model and API-level tests using Mocha and Chai. **Note: Some tests failed during the setup, specifically around category creation and database seeding.**
+- **Testing**: Includes model and API-level tests using Mocha and Chai.
-- **Dev Mode Support**: Nodemon can be used for development.
+- **Dev Mode Support**: Nodemon available for live-reload development workflow.

 ## Admin Access